Research and Innovation for Global Health Transformation (RIGHT) - Call 3 Frequently Asked Questions

 Are all countries on the DAC-list, including Upper Middle Income Countries within remit?

 Yes, all countries on the Development Assistance Committee (DAC) list of ODA-eligible countries are appropriate targets for the RIGHT Call.
-All applications should provide clear details of how the research will directly and primarily benefit the poorest individuals in ODA-eligible countries.
+All applications should provide clear details of how the research will directly and primarily benefit the poorest individuals in ODA-eligible countries affected by multimorbidity.

 Can you clarify what is expected in terms of the project delivering patient benefit?